WALL-E: Plot

-In the 29th century, Earth is a garbage-strewn wasteland due to an ecocide caused by rampant consumerism, corporate greed, and environmental neglect.
-Humanity was evacuated to space by the megacorporation Buy n Large on giant spaceships 700 years earlier, leaving trash-compacting "WALL-E" robots to clean up the planet.
-All but one of the robots have stopped functioning; the last remaining active WALL-E has developed a personality.
-WALL-E remains active by salvaging parts from inactive robots, with his pet cockroach Hal as his only companion.
+In the year 2805, Earth is an inhospitable, garbage-strewn wasteland due to an ecocide caused by rampant consumerism, corporate greed, and environmental neglect.
+Humanity was evacuated to space by the megacorporation Buy n Large on giant spaceships 700 years earlier, leaving trash-compacting "WALL-E" robots to clean up the planet, but the cleanup was eventually abandoned after the planet became far too toxic.
+All but one of the robots have stopped functioning; the last remaining active WALL-E has developed a personality and uses a truck designed to carry the WALL-E robots as a home.
+WALL-E remains active by salvaging parts from other inactive robots, with his pet cockroach Hal as his only companion.

-One day, WALL-E's routine of compressing trash and collecting interesting objects is broken by the arrival of a robot called EVE, which scans the planet for sustainable life.
-WALL-E is smitten by the sleek, futuristic robot, and the two begin to connect, until EVE goes into standby mode when WALL-E shows her his most recent find: a living seedling.
-EVE is collected by a large unmanned rocket; with WALL-E clinging on, it returns to its mothership, the starliner Axiom.
+One day, WALL-E's routine of compressing trash and collecting interesting objects is broken by the arrival of a sleek, futuristic robot called EVE, who scans the planet for sustainable life.
+WALL-E is smitten by her, and the two begin to connect until EVE goes into standby mode when WALL-E shows her his most recent find: a living seedling.
+WALL-E cares for EVE until she is collected by a large unmanned rocket; with WALL-E clinging on, it returns to its mothership, the starliner Axiom.

-In the centuries since the Axiom left Earth, its passengers have degenerated into helpless obesity due to microgravity and laziness, with robots catering to their every whim.
+In the centuries since the Axiom left Earth, its passengers have degenerated into helpless obesity due to laziness, using hoverchairs and robots catering to their every whim.
 Captain B. McCrea sits back while his robotic AI autopilot helm, nicknamed AUTO, pilots the ship.
 McCrea is unprepared for the positive probe response, but discovers that placing the plant in the ship's Holo-Detector will trigger a hyperjump back to Earth so that humanity can begin recolonization.
 When McCrea inspects EVE's storage compartment, the plant is missing, and EVE blames WALL-E for its disappearance.